aadjones/cookie/planning.md

 - Added a test to verify the Quantum Cookie message pairing behavior
 - Fixed string delimiter issues in cookieData.ts
 - Fixed linter errors throughout the codebase
+- Added comprehensive tests for ArtModeToggle component
+- Added tests for CookieArt component with DALL-E integration
+- Created simplified tests for the generate-art API endpoint

 ## Next Steps